Nina Simone discography: Additional album releases

+"—" denotes releases that did not chart or were not released in that territory.

 Singles

 Nina Simone's life as a recording artist can be divided into three phases: early period (1957–64, corresponding to her albums with Bethlehem and Colpix); middle period (1964–74, corresponding to her albums with Philips and RCA); and late period (1974–2003, corresponding to her time either without a recording contract or with a multitude of different contracts).
 Simone died in 2003, and all releases after this are posthumous.